Microsoft DOS diskpart command

 |/?||Show this help screen.|

 Typing diskpart from an elevated command prompt will enter the "DISKPART>" prompt.
-From this prompt, the below commands are available.
+From this prompt, the following commands are available.
 These commands are also available from a DiskPart script.

 |ACTIVE||Mark the selected partition as active.|

 |ASSIGN||Assign a drive letter or mount point to the selected volume.|

 |AUTOMOUNT||Enable and disable automatic mounting of basic volumes.|

 |CLEAN||Clear the configuration information, or all information, off the disk.|

 |COMPACT||Attempts to reduce the physical size of the file.|

 |CONVERT||Convert between different disk formats.|

 |DETAIL||Provide details about an object.|